 - Could do more to address heat retention

 Live and Sleep Resort Ultra 12-inch (Cooling Gel Memory Foam)

-Live and Sleep offer this mattress for those who want a cloud-like night’s sleep while retaining the feel of memory foam.
+Live and Sleep offer this mattress for those who want a cloud-like night’s sleep while retaining the feel of soft memory foam.
 The Resort Ultra comes with a 2.5 inch top layer of premium “air-flow” memory foam.
 This layer is followed by a 1-inch layer of gel-infused foam, which dissipates heat more efficiently than traditional foams, and then a substantial 8.5 inches of high-density polyurethane base foam.